ongxabeou/pytemp/readme.md

-# pytemp project mẫu cho ngôn ngữ python
+# pytemp is python template project

-đảm nhiệm các chức năng nhiệm vụ sau.

-- tự động check authentication theo chuẩn JWT
-- hỗ trợ local caching, singleton.
-- cung cấp các giải pháp HTTP validate.
-- ghi logging tự động và quản lý lỗi.
+I am writing this project to support backend service projects.
+It undertakes the following functions.

+- Automatic JWT authentication for API
+- support local caching and singleton to manage memory.
+- Provides HTTP validate solutions for RESTFull.
+- Automatic logging and fault management.
-- cung cấp giải pháp OOP cho controller.
+- Provides OOP solution for the controller.
-- hỗ trợ đa ngôn ngữ với VI và EN
+- Support multi language with VI and EN

+The project will continue to improve after I have learned from new projects, or ideas from the community.

 ## Install